Jack Shore

-Jack Shore (born 6 February 1995) is a Welsh professional mixed martial artist who currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
-A professional competitor since 2016, he is the former Bantamweight champion in the Cage Warriors promotion.
-As of January 15, 2023, he is #15 in the UFC bantamweight rankings.
+Jack Shore (born 6 February 1995) is a Welsh former professional mixed martial artist who previously competed in the Featherweight division of the Ultimate Fighting Championship (UFC).
+A professional competitor from 2016 to 2024, he is the former Bantamweight champion in the Cage Warriors promotion.

 Background

-Shore started kickboxing at 6 years old, at the behest of his father.
-After doing that for 4 years, his father opened an MMA gym in 2007 and has trained Jack since.
+Shore started kickboxing at six years old, at the behest of his father.
+After doing that for four years, his father opened an MMA gym in 2007 and Shore has been training as a MMA fighter ever since.

 Mixed martial arts career

 Early career

 Shore had an undefeated amateur tenure (12-0) concluded with a gold medal and four impressive triumphs in the men's lightweight division of the inaugural 2015 IMMAF European Open.

 Cage Warriors

 Shore made his debut as a featherweight against Tyler Thomas at Pain Pit Fight Night 15: Renegade on 5 March 2016, and won by a first-round submission.
 Three months later, he was scheduled to make his Cage Warriors debut against David Tonatiuh Crol at CWFC 76 on 4 June 2016.
 Shore made use of his superior grappling to take Crol down and submit him with a first-round rear-naked choke.
 Shore was next scheduled to face Eddie Pobivanez at CWFC 79 on 15 October 2016.
 Shore won the fight by a second-round technical knockout.

 For his third fight with the promotion, Shore moved away from the Cage Warriors flagship events.
 He was scheduled to fight the undefeated Alexandros Gerolimatos at Cage Warriors FC: Academy Wales on 4 March 2017.
 Shore needed a little over two minutes to submit Gerolimatos with a rear-naked choke.

 Shore made his fourth appearance with Cage Warriors at CWFC 83 on 6 May 2017, against Konmon Deh.
 Shore won the fight by a first-round armbar submission.
 Shore then faced Mattia Galbiati at CWFC 87 on 14 October 2017.
 He won the fight by a third-round knockout.
 Shore was scheduled to face Ayton De Paepe at CWFC 89 on 25 November 2017.
 It was Shore's last appearance as a featherweight with Cage Warriors.
 Shore won the fight by a first-round submission.

 Shore moved down in weight to bantamweight for his seventh appearance with Cage Warriors.
 He was scheduled to fight Vaughan Lee at CWFC 92: Super Saturday on 24 March 2018.
 Shore won the fight by unanimous decision.
 Shore extended his winning streak to nine fights with a first-round technical knockout of Weslley Maia at CWFC 97 on 29 September 2018.